TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-connectors-cannot-find-a-connector-for-my-data-source.md

 # Cannot find a connector for your data source

-If you need help finding a connector for your data source, see [Connect data sources](https://docs.microsoft.com/azure/sentinel/connect-data-sources) for information about:
+If you need help finding a connector for your data source, see [Connect data sources](https://docs.microsoft.com/azure/sentinel/connect-data-sources).

 ## **Recommended Documents**